astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/introduction/whatisswe.md

 ## What *isn't* software engineering?

 I might be too much of an idealist, but I don't think software engineering is about the paycheck.
-I'm always pretty grossed out and disappointed by all of those people on LinkedIn looking at [levels.fyi](https://www.levels.fyi/?compare=Google,Lockheed%20Martin,DISH%20Network&track=Software%20Engineer) comparisons of which company is going to give them $900k a year and work them into the ground; or the relatively newfound [ghost software engineers](https://www.businessinsider.com/tech-companies-ghost-engineers-stanford-underperformers-coding-2024-11), who work multiple remote jobs and get paid more for less [^ref3].
+I'm always pretty grossed out and disappointed by all of those people on LinkedIn looking at [levels.fyi](https://www.levels.fyi) comparisons of which company is going to give them $900k a year and work them into the ground; or the relatively newfound ["ghost" software engineers](https://www.businessinsider.com/tech-companies-ghost-engineers-stanford-underperformers-coding-2024-11), who work multiple remote jobs and get paid more for less [^ref3].

 Yes, the paycheck is nice.
 Yes, it can positively change your quality of life.
 But if you're doing